ayohana/help-queue/README.md

 ### Smoke Tests

 * A **smoke test** is just a simple test to ensure the basic functionality works.
 It isn't comprehensive testing, but it will get the job done.

+## Component Life Cycle Methods

+* **The React lifecycle** is _a series of methods_ that is always called in a certain order.

+* We can use these lifecycle methods to call our own methods _at a very specific time_ during a component's lifecycle.

+### The 3 Stages of React's Component LifeCycle:

+1. **Mounting** refers to the stages where a component is instantiated and then added to the DOM.
+It includes the following common lifecycle methods, which are called in order:
+    * `constructor()`: This is where we specify any properties the component should have such as local state.
+    * `render()`: The only lifecycle method that's required in a class component.
+    * `componentDidMount()`: Invoked after a component has finished inserting all DOM nodes.
+The React documentation recommends setting up subscriptions during this lifecycle method.

+2. **Updating** is a stage that can happen multiple times during a component's lifecycle.
+For example, this stage would occur each time a user increments a counter.
+    * `render()`: gets called again so that any DOM nodes that have changed can be refreshed.
+    * `componentDidUpdate()`: If we have a method that we want to call any time the component updates, we could do so here.

+3. **Unmounting** occurs when the component is being removed from the DOM.
+It only has one method:
+    * `componentWillUnmount()`: Can be used to perform any cleanup such as unsubscribing or canceling a timer.

 <details>